austinEng/wasm-binding-test/README.md

 # WASM Binding Test

-Runs a WebGL / WebGPU test performing several trials of many draws.
+Runs a WebGL / WebGPU test performing 10 trials of 100000 calls.
-It tests:
+It's a super synthetic benchmark designed to do a tiny function call in each of WebGL / WebGPU that should have minimal cost in the browser to try to isolate cost of the bindings.
+Note: The point isn't to compare WebGL and WebGPU.

+It tests the calls in pure JS, in WASM using Emscripten, and in WASM "direct" mode using custom bindings bound directly to the receiver.

+Tests:
-  - Running a WebGL draw loop in Javascript
+  - Running a WebGL glClearColor loop in Javascript
-  - Running a WebGL draw loop in WASM using Emscripten's WebGL bindings
+  - Running a WebGL glClearColor loop in WASM using Emscripten's WebGL bindings
-  - Running a WebGL draw loop in WASM using custom bindings with WASM imports bound directly to the WebGLRenderingContext object.
+  - Running a WebGL glClearColor loop in WASM using custom bindings with WASM imports bound directly to the WebGLRenderingContext object.
   - Running a WebGPU draw loop in Javascript
   - Running a WebGPU draw loop in WASM using Emscripten's WebGPU bindings.